Wellbeing

 Promoting Positive Well-being and Mental Health for the Whole School Community

-Here at Roby Park Primary School, we value the health and well-being of all our students and staff and we hold the Well-being Award for Schools, administered by Award Place, in partnership with the National Children’s Bureau.
+At Roby Park Primary School, the health and wellbeing of our pupils and staff are a top priority.
+We are proud to hold the Wellbeing Award for Schools, administered by Award Place in partnership with the National Children’s Bureau (NCB).

 About the Award